 Focus on your kid’s needs whenever you can to teach them how to build respectful relationships.
 Those are life lessons!
 Kids have a free will, they can ignore you whenever.
 It’s in your business to become an authority so that they WANT to listen to you and they CARE about your opinion.

 What do I do?

 If you want them to listen to you, you guys need to cooperate.
-My 9 year starts talking to me about Minecraft always the moment I grab my phone to check emails after I just left my littlest’s room where she naps.
+My 9-year-old starts talking to me about Minecraft always the moment I grab my phone to check emails after I just left my littlest’s room where she naps.
 I don’t snap anymore (I used to.
 My go-to line was “can’t I have a minute to myself, don’t you see I just left the battlefield?”).

 I’m taking Amy’s advice, I stay calm and make a deal.
 Baby, give me one minute (and then it really must be one minute) and I’ll be right with you.
 We do it all the time so he is not whining or anything.
-Thanks to being consistent, he knows that it will really take me a minute and then we sit and I listen to his Minecraft stories.
+Thanks to me being consistent, he knows that it will really take me a minute and then we sit and I listen to his Minecraft stories.

 In the evening, I’m asking him if he did all of his homework because I don’t want him to lose the opportunity to add the new cape to this villager (don’t even try to get it) on Saturday just because of not doing what he has to.

 Get it?
 I am not nagging about homework, I am the fun mom, who just reminds her son that to be able to play these stupid pixels he needs to have his responsibilities done.
-He gets the attention he wants plus he is in control – it’s his choice 1. do the homework and play during the weekend, 2. don’t do the homework and be banned from Xbox.
+He gets the attention he wants plus he is in control – it’s his choice to either 1. do the homework and play during the weekend, or 2. don’t do the homework and be banned from Xbox.